John G. Rowland: Tenure as Governor

-Rowland was later elected governor in 1994 at age 37 (the youngest governor in Connecticut history) and later defeated two Democratic opponents: former US Congresswoman Barbara Bailey Kennelly (63%–35%) in 1998 and former State Comptroller Bill Curry (56%–44%) in 2002.
+Rowland was later elected governor in 1994 at age 37 (the youngest governor in Connecticut history) and later defeated two Democratic opponents: former US Congresswoman Barbara Kennelly (63%–35%) in 1998 and former State Comptroller Bill Curry (56%–44%) in 2002.

 The Adriaen's Landing project, the most ambitious capital city development project in decades in the state, continued to progress during Rowland's time in office.
 On Rowland's watch the state paid $37 million to TBI Construction to relocate Connecticut Natural Gas headquarters to East Hartford to make room for the development, TBI would later be at the center of the scandal that brought the Governor down.

 In 1997 Rowland was the subject of the Geargate political scandal.
 Surplus military equipment intended for the Connecticut State Police was diverted by Rowland and close associates for their personal use.
 Equipment and apparel including sleeping bags, camouflage jackets, helmets, and a bayonet made their way into the hands of Rowland's children, his staff, his security detail, and the husband of then Lt.
 Gov. Jodi Rell.
 The diversion was organized by corrupt State Trooper Eugene D’Angelo and was uncovered through a joint State Police and Department of Defense investigation.

 In 1998, Rowland implemented the HUSKY Plan (Healthcare for UninSured Kids and Youth) to provide health insurance to uninsured Connecticut children.
 During his tenure, the budget for the Department of Children and Families more than doubled.
 Rowland supported addition to government of the state's first Child Advocate.

 Rowland was a strong proponent of a tough stance against violent crime as governor.
 The prison population grew rapidly during his term, which caused the state to send inmates to prisons in Virginia to deal with overcrowding.
 Legislative opponents of this policy such as Representative Michael Lawlor urged more rapid release of nonviolent offenders.
 After Rowland left office the Virginia inmates were returned to Connecticut and more criminals were paroled.
 This approach was criticized after the 2007 Cheshire home invasion murders committed by two "nonviolent" inmates paroled from Connecticut prison.